MicrosoftDocs/dynamics-365-customer-engagement/ce/basics/teams-troubleshoot.md

 > [!IMPORTANT]
 > When you first create a new team and channel in Microsoft Teams, you might see this error because it takes some time to make the SharePoint file library connection.
 Wait a few minutes and then refresh your browser to retry the connection.

-Try repinning the Dynamics 365 for Customer Engagement apps tab.
+Try repinning the Dynamics 365 tab.
 To repin, remove the tab and then re-add, as follows:

 1. In Microsoft Teams, select the channel with the error.
-2. Select the Dynamics 365 for Customer Engagement tab with the error.
+2. Select the Dynamics 365 tab with the error.
 3. Select the down arrow next to the tab, and then select **Remove**.

    > [!div class="mx-imgBorder"]